neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 ### `jobs.<job-id>.detach`

-By default, `neuro-flow run <job-id>` keeps the terminal attached to the spawned job.
+**Optional** By default, `neuro-flow run <job-id>` keeps the terminal attached to the spawned job.
 This can help with viewing the job's logs and running commands in its embedded bash session.

 Enable the `detach` attribute to disable this behavior.